Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Butler, a Vietnam veteran, was praised for his "empathic leap" in writing from the first-person perspective of Vietnamese refugees.
+Butler, a Vietnam veteran, won praise for his empathic leap in writing from the first person perspective of Vietnamese refugees.